nextflow-io/nextflow/docs/process.rst

 The important difference between ``file`` and ``path`` qualifier is that the first expects the values received as input to be *file* objects.
 When inputs is a different type, it automatically coverts to a string and saves it to a temporary files.
-This can be useful in some uses cases, but it turned out to be tricky in most common cases.
+This can be useful in some use cases, but it turned out to be tricky in most common cases.

 The ``path`` qualifier instead interprets string values as the path location of the input file